ibm-cloud-docs/pattern-watson-speech-vision/watson-design.md

 {: #ai-products-watsonx}

+## Requirement

+The requirements for the AI aspect for watson  pattern focuses on the following:

+* AI components that are required to meet RAG, Chat, Voice and text interaction and image and video detection as needed in the customer use case.

+## Watson x SaaS model components

 Watsonx is IBM's next-generation AI and data platform that is designed to help businesses build, train, deploy, and scale AI models and applications, particularly in enterprise settings.
 Available on IBM Cloud, Watsonx offers a suite of integrated tools and services that streamline the AI lifecycle—from data preparation to model training, deployment, and ongoing optimization.

 Key Components of Watsonx on IBM Cloud:

-Watsonx.ai: This is the core AI engine within Watsonx, focused on enabling AI model development and deployment.
+1. Watsonx.ai:This is the core AI engine within Watsonx, focused on enabling AI model development and deployment.
 It provides pre-built, foundation models as well as tools for training custom AI models.
-Watsonx.ai supports both traditional machine learning models and generative AI, allowing users to build applications like chatbots, NLP-based solutions, and recommendation engines (IBM TechXchange Community) (IBM - United States).

-Watsonx.data: This component is IBM's AI-optimized data store designed for scalability and governed access to both structured and unstructured data.
+2. Watsonx.data: This component is IBM's AI-optimized data store designed for scalability and governed access to both structured and unstructured data.
 It offers integrated data management, allowing for seamless access to data across hybrid cloud environments.
-Watsonx.data provides data preparation tools, governance, and connectors to a wide range of data sources, making it easy to preprocess and manage the data needed for AI/ML models (IBM - United States).
+Watsonx.data provides data preparation tools, governance, and connectors to a wide range of data sources.

-Watsonx.governance: This tool ensures AI systems are transparent, accountable, and trustworthy.
+3. Watsonx.governance: This tool ensures AI systems are transparent, accountable, and trustworthy.
 It helps with model auditing, bias detection, explainability, and compliance tracking, making it essential for regulated industries.
-Watsonx.governance helps businesses ensure their AI models remain fair, unbiased, and compliant throughout their lifecycle (IBM TechXchange Community).
+Watsonx.governance helps businesses ensure their AI models remain fair, unbiased, and compliant throughout their lifecycle.

-ModelOps and Lifecycle Management: Watsonx integrates with IBM’s ModelOps for continuous model monitoring, retraining, and lifecycle management.
-This includes deploying AI models at scale across hybrid cloud environments while providing the tools needed for ongoing monitoring and optimization (IBM - United States).

-Hybrid and Multi-Cloud Deployment: Watsonx supports hybrid cloud and multi-cloud architectures, allowing enterprises to deploy AI models wherever they need, whether on IBM Cloud, on-premises, or across multiple cloud environments.
-This flexibility makes it easier to scale and adapt to enterprise requirements while maintaining control over data residency and compliance (IBM TechXchange Community).

-## Watsonx aaS on IBM Cloud

-{: #deployment-watsonx-Aas}

-Customers can use the IBM Cloud watsonx-aaS service without the need to deploy any generative AI software.
-IBM Cloud IaaS, PaaS services provide the supporting/surround environment for a secure and regulatory compliant development and deployment of the generative AI workloads/solutions for inferencing, prompt tuning and fine tuning.
+4. IBM watsonx Assistant for Voice:

 https://cloud.ibm.com/docs/watson?topic=watson-about#about